 FuboTV Inc. (FUBO) Gains As Market Dips: What You Should Know

+Coming into today, shares of the company had lost 12.4% in the past month.
+In that same time, the Consumer Discretionary sector gained 4.32%, while the S&P 500 lost 0.53%.

-Wall Street will be looking for positivity from FUBO as it approaches its next earnings report date.
-This is expected to be March 2, 2021.
-In that report, analysts expect FUBO to post earnings of -$0.53 per share.
-This would mark year-over-year growth of 22.06%.
-Our most recent consensus estimate is calling for quarterly revenue of $97.20 million, up 6330.45% from the year-ago period.
+Investors will be hoping for strength from FUBO as it approaches its next earnings release, which is expected to be March 2, 2021.
+The company is expected to report EPS of -$0.53, up 22.06% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $97.2 million, up 6330.45% from the prior-year quarter.

-Any recent changes to analyst estimates for FUBO should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for FUBO.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 27.48% higher.
-FUBO is holding a Zacks Rank of #3 (Hold) right now.
+Within the past 30 days, our consensus EPS projection has moved 30.93% higher.
+FUBO is currently sporting a Zacks Rank of #3 (Hold).

 The Broadcast Radio and Television industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 168, which puts it in the bottom 35% of all 250+ industries.
+This group has a Zacks Industry Rank of 171, putting it in the bottom 33% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.